Panasonic LX10 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the LX10 and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the LX10 followed on from the Panasonic LX7.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.

 So what conclusions can be drawn?
 Is the Panasonic LX10 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.